patcg-individual-drafts/ipa/IPA-End-to-End.md

 ### Oblivious Sorting

 The first step of the MPC is to sort the reports by the _match key_, then timestamp.
-This sort must be oblivious, i.e. it cannot reveal (even to the _helper parties_) the sorted location of any report.
+This sort must be oblivious, i.e., it cannot reveal (even to the _helper parties_) the sorted location of any report.
 As such, the sorting must also involve re-sharing the secret shares of all the data in the report (to prevent the _helper parties_ from linking the input rows to the output rows).
-For better readability, we give some examples in the clear, i.e. not secret shared.
+For better readability, we give some examples in the clear, i.e., not secret shared.
 We emphasize that all the following lists would be secret shared among the _helper parties_ and no party would have access to the data in the clear.
 The sorted list has the following format:

 <table>
   <tr>